MP 14 (Paris Métro): Exterior

 The train looks very different from the previous generations MP 89 and MP 05 with their pointed noses (designed by Roger Tallon, creator of the TGV design among others).
 The front of the train has a flat face, with a LED strip.
-The body is curved like the MF77 stock in order to save some space.
+The body is curved like the MF 77 stock in order to save some space.
 The windows no longer have perfectly rectangular glass surfaces, but now have rounded corners.

-The MP14 will be delivered with the new Île-de-France Mobilités livery (featuring white with grey accents and light blue stripes), replacing the RATP jade green livery.
+The MP 14s wear the Île-de-France Mobilités livery (featuring white with grey accents and light blue stripes), replacing the RATP jade green livery used on older models.

-On the manually-driven MP 14's on Line 11, the end window will be replaced with a cabin access door.
+On the manually-driven MP 14's on Line 11, the end window was replaced with a cabin access door.

 Interior

 Inside the train, the predominant colour is white with gray-beige at lower levels.
 The seats are blue, with red for the reserved places.
 Their arrangement is transverse 2 + 1/2 + 0, with spaces for suitcases and baggage.
 Space for wheelchairs are also located throughout the train.

 The lighting is exclusively LED, including the vertical strips along the columns near the doors which turn orange when doors are closing (accompanied by a loud audio cue).

 Passenger information is provided by AVSA (Annonces Visuelles et Sonores Automatiques), with an illuminated line plan above the doors, as well as audible announcements.
 There are also LCD screens which display the next stop, connections, the destination of the train, the geographic route of the line and — when approaching the station — the plan of the platforms and exits in relation to its position in the train, similar to displays in Japan.

-Trains are equipped with full air conditioning to maintain a pleasant temperature, the windows cannot be opened.
+Trains are equipped with full air conditioning to maintain a pleasant temperature, and therefore the windows cannot be opened.

 Technical characteristics

-The MP14, like its predecessors, uses the CL449 type bogie with iron wheels and tires.
+The MP 14, like its predecessors, uses the CL449 type bogie with iron wheels and tires.
 They are designed for use at 80 km/h in normal service.

 These are mono-motor bogies, whose engine is in the central position, and in the axis.
 It is equipped with two suspensions: rubber spring for the primary, and pneumatic spring for the secondary, allowing significant comfort.
+The MP 14 trains are 20% more energy efficient than the previous generation of rubber-tyred trains - the MP 05.

 The power control system is an OniX 572 type inverter using IGBT components manufactured by Alstom.

 All traction, motors and inverters, is supervised by AGATE (Advanced Gec Alstom Traction Electronic).